 You may need to learn more about canned food storage for regular home use, or you might be interested in storing extra food in case of an earthquake or other natural disasters.
 The following tips will help you to store canned food safely, save money, and ensure you have plenty of quick, healthy meals available for your family.

-Sunlight can reduce the quality of canned food, and even affect its flavor.
+Also, keep in mind that sunlight can reduce the quality of canned food, and even affect its flavor.
 Your canned food storage space should be in a dark area, far from windows.
 A pantry, separate storage room, root cellar, or dry basement are your best bets to keep canned food better-tasting longer.

 - Use canned seafood (tuna, sardines, etc.) within a year of purchase or canning.